navikt/nada-backend/README.md

 nada-backend is the API behind the "NAV Data" website.

-It serves a GraphQL API for managing dataproducts, and provides functionality for self-service access to the actual data source.
+It serves a REST-API for managing data products, and provides functionality for self-service access to the data source.

 ## Running locally with tendrils into Google (as a Nada-member)